deejaygraham/deejaygraham.github.io/src/content/posts/2020-07-14-trex-runner-in-scratch.md

 ---

 A final, more complicated game to round off the scratch for beginners sessions.
 This is a recreation of the Chrome browser game that shows if your internet connection is down.
-It features a pixelated t-rex running across the screen and jumping to avoid cactus in its path.
+It features a pixelated T-Rex dinosaur running across the screen and jumping to avoid cactus in it's path.
 Pressing the spacebar causes the t-rex to jump, you score points for how far you can run, and if you come into contact with a cactus, the game is over.

 I found a <a href="https://github.com/wayou/t-rex-runner">github repo with the assets from the game</a>.
 The readme shows a nice